Glitch0000/Object_Localization/README.md

-## Image Classification and Object Localization hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+## Image Classification and Object Localization hhhhhhhhhhhhhhhhhhhhh

 In this repsitory, we'll build a CNN from scratch to: